Pratch-yani/Face-Shape-Classification-using-CNN/README.md

 ![tittle](images/face_app_cover.jpg)

-# Face_Shape_Classification
+# Face Shape Classification
-This is an image classification project to identify 5 female face shapes using Convolutional Neural Networks (CNN).
+This is an **image classification project to identify 5 female face shapes using Convolutional Neural Networks (CNN)**.
 I completed this as my Capstone Project for Data Science Immersive course with General Assembly (October 2020).

 ## Problem Statement

 Based on [The Deloitte Consumer Review](https://www2.deloitte.com/content/dam/Deloitte/ch/Documents/consumer-business/ch-en-consumer-business-made-to-order-consumer-review.pdf), consumers are demanding more personalised experience, however trial remains low.
 In beauty and fashion industry, over 40% of adults aged 16-39 are interested in personalised offer, while trial is only 10% and 14% respectively.
 Among those who are interested, around 80% are willing to pay premium price (10% or more).

 By being able to classify face shapes will enable brands to offer more personalised solutions to better satisfy their consumers, while increasing margin from premium positioning.
 Example of use cases are:
-- Customised face mask
-- Customised make-up tips based on face shape [vdo](https://www.youtube.com/watch?v=ZeJP_2IM-2Q)
-- Recommendations for glasses or sunglasses
+- Personalised content (i.e. make-up tips, hairstyles)
-- Recommendations for fashion accessories (i.e. earrings, necklaces, hat)
+- Personalised recommendations for make-up, glasses/sunglasses, and fashion accessories (i.e. earrings, necklaces, hat, etc)
+- Customised beauty products (i.e. facial skincare masks, make-up pallette)

 For this project, I will be using Deep Learning approach with Convolutional Neural Networks (CNN) to classify 5 different female face shapes (Heart, Oblong, Oval, Round, Square).
 The model that was highest accuracy score will be chosen.